-SCYP is a yearlong partnership between the University of Oregon's SCI and an Oregon partner that engages students and faculty in courses from across the university on projects in collaboration with the partner.
+SCYP partnerships connect University of Oregon resources with Oregon communities to implement real change drawing directly from community-identified issues.
 Faculty and students work through a variety of studio projects and catalytic learning courses to provide students with real-world projects to investigate.
 Students bring energy, enthusiasm, and innovative approaches to difficult, persistent problems.
 SCYP's primary value derives from collaborations that result in on-the-ground impact and forward movement for a community ready to transition to a more sustainable and livable future.
 The question of sustainability applies not only to municipalities of all sizes, but also to a broad spectrum of disciplines.
-SCYP has included courses in architecture; arts administration: business administration: business management; digital arts; economics; environmental studies; geography; historic preservation; interior architecture; journalism; landscape architecture; law; nonprofit management; planning; product design; public administration; urban design; and engineering (Portland State University).
+SCYP has included courses in architecture, arts administration, business administration, business management, digital arts, economics, environmental studies, geography, historic preservation, interior architecture, journalism, landscape architecture, law, nonprofit management, planning, product design, public administration, urban design, political science (Eastern Oregon University), and engineering (Portland State University).
 Additional disciplines may be added, depending on the partner's needs and faculty interest.
 Many SCYP projects combine multiple disciplines to address problems from diverse perspectives.